 One interesting aspect of a lawyer’s expertise is its social dimension.
-Expertise as an individual feature is a myth that has begun to be dispelled in recent decades.
+Expertise as an individual feature is a myth that is disrupted in recent decades.
 Even as experts, we are not just individuals, and we can no longer achieve the status of an expert in the future working life by summoning wisdom from above.
 Expertise is based on interaction and negotiation, so it is a socially and culturally produced process.
 In plain language, this means that the criteria for expertise are constantly changing and you have to negotiate your position as the value of your skills changes or your relationship with your employer, work community or clients changes

 This can be a challenging situation and experience for a lawyer accustomed to the know-it-all position of an expert.
 To understand that I am not able to achieve the end result alone, but my task is to supplement the skills of others.
 But herein lies the value of shared expertise, more people sharing something with themselves and the end result is something that no one alone would achieve.
 Together we can go so far.

 Don’t get me wrong, the social perspective isn’t meant to deny the importance of individual qualities and skills.
 It complements the individual perspective of expertise.
 However, shared expertise requires active interaction and the genuine contribution of all parties involved in the cooperation.
 It also means sharing of information openly and generously, which can be a bit hard for lawyers.